I. Identity and contact details of the data controller

 The following data is collected:

-• Browser type and version used
+• Information about the browser type and version used

-• The user’s operating system
+• the user’s operating system

-• The Internet service provider of the user
+• the IP address of the user

 • Date and time of access

 This data is stored in the log files of our system.
-This data is not stored with the user’s other personal data.

 1. Purpose of data processing

-The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user’s computer.
-For this purpose, the IP address of the user must remain stored for the duration of the session.
+Temporary storage of the IP address by the system is necessary to enable delivery of the website to the user’s computer.

-The storage in logfiles is done to ensure the functionality of the website.
-The data also is used to optimize the website and to ensure the security of our information technology systems.
-An analysis of the data for marketing purposes does not take place.
+We also use the data to optimize the website and to ensure the security of our information technology systems.

 1. Legal basis for data processing

-The legal basis for the temporary storage of data is Art.
-6(1) (f) GDPR.
 Our legitimate interest lies in the purposes of data processing mentioned under 2.

 1. Duration of storage

-The data will be deleted as soon as it is no longer necessary for the purpose of collection.
 In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.

-In the case of storage of data in log files, this is the case after seven days at the latest.
-Storage beyond this period is possible.
+If the data is stored in log files, this is the case after seven days at the latest.

 1. Possibility of objection

-The collection of data for the provision of the website as well as the storage of data in log files are essential for the operation of the website.
-The user can object to this.
-Whether the objection is successful will be determined after evaluating interests.
-To do so, send an email to datenschutz@seeberger.de.
+The collection of data for the provision of the website and the storage of data in log files is absolutely necessary for the operation of the website.

-VII.
-Use of cookies
+VII Use of cookies

 1. Description and scope of data processing

-When you visit our website, we use technical tools for various functions, in particular cookies, which can be stored on your device.
-When you visit our website for the first time and at any time later, you have the choice of whether you generally permit the setting of cookies or which individual additional functions you would like to select.
-You can make changes in your browser settings or via our Consent Manager.
+When you access our website and at any time thereafter, you have the choice of whether you generally allow cookies to be set or which individual additional functions you would like to select.

-We use technically necessary cookies, which are required for the technical structure of the website.
-Without these cookies, our website cannot be displayed (completely correctly).
-The following data is stored and transmitted in the technically necessary cookies:
+We use technically necessary cookies that are required for the technical structure of the website.

 • Language settings